 “Hello, my friend and I are hoping to explore Nepal for around 10 days.
 We would love to be able to do the Annapurna Dhaulagiri Panorama Trek.
 Can you help us with how to obtain a permit?
 We would also need to rent a backpacking tent potentially; we can look into buying one somewhere if that is not possible”

-Mads Mathiasen, a local specialist from Nepal, helped this traveler put together a customized itinerary based on Khopra Danda Trek - A great off the beaten path trek in the Annapurna region.
+Mads Mathiasen, a local specialist from Nepal, helped this traveler put together a customized itinerary based on Khopra Danda Trek - The Best Way to Organize this 5-8 Day trek in Nepal.

 Have a similar request?
 Connect with a local specialist to plan your trip.Get Started